Eskander777/table-with-adding-rows/README.md

 # React + TypeScript + Vite

-A table with availability to add, remove and delete rows Uses React19, Typescript an Sass
+A table with availability to add, remove and delete rows.
+Uses React19, Typescript an Sass

 ## To use: